-BJU will present the South Carolina premiere of the Tony-award winning musical Titanic from March 14 through 16, and those attending will be able to view various artifacts recovered from the Titanic on display in Rodeheaver lobby.
+BJU will present the South Carolina premiere of the Tony-award winning musical Titanic from March 14 through 16, and those attending will be able to view various artifacts recovered from the Titanic on display in the Rodeheaver Auditorium lobby.

-Titanic, which opened on Broadway in 1997, tells the stories of several crew members and passengers, both fictional and real, as they sailed on the doomed ship, which sank in the Atlantic Ocean in 1912.
+Titanic, which opened on Broadway in 1997, tells the stories of several crew members and passengers, both fictional and real, as they sailed on the doomed ship which sank in the Atlantic Ocean in 1912.